alexandercerutti/roxe/README.md

 # Roxe

 This is a lightweight utility created to observe changes to complex objects structures.
-Mainly designed for event-driven applications, with multiple files, that need to execute some side-effect when a common object changes its status.
+This is mainly designed for event-driven applications, usually with multiple files, that need to execute some side-effects when a common central object changes its status.

 It uses the powerfulness of RxJS and ES Proxies to let developers subscribe to changes to every property, also nested ones, in the observed object.